cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 }
 ```

-Or you can directly add a `$schema` key to the cypress config, which is also a way of sharing this setting with collaborators.
+Or you can directly add a `$schema` key to your Cypress configuration file, which is a great way to share the schema with all collaborators of the project.

 ```json
 "$schema": "https://on.cypress.io/cypress.schema.json",